Adarsh1999/Notification-Service/README.md

-Here's a beautifully formatted README for your GitHub repository:

----

 # Notification Service with Kafka, WebSocket (SignalR), and ASP.NET Core

 Welcome to the Notification Service project!
 This project demonstrates a notification system using ASP.NET Core, Kafka, and WebSocket (SignalR).
 The system is designed to produce notifications via Kafka and broadcast them to connected clients using WebSocket.